Sugar Coating vs Film Coating: What Are The Differences?

 Aurore

 In the pharmaceutical industry, the process of coating tablets and capsules plays a crucial role in ensuring the safety, effectiveness, and appeal of the final product.
-Two of the most commonly used methods are sugar coating and film coating
+Two of the most commonly used coating methods are sugar coating and film coating.

 Both methods have their unique characteristics and benefits, but they serve different purposes depending on the drug formulation and patient needs.